Naira0terminator/generic-bot/README.md

 # A multi purpose discord bot.

 ### this bot is still a work in progress.
+note the fun stuff is on the test branch cause of a merge issue.

 ## features
 1) a fully customizable leveling system